tthorntone/AdNauseam-Wiki/Building-AdNauseam-from-source-(for-developers).md

 ##### For Firefox:

-  _Note: Going forth [Developer](https://www.mozilla.org/en-US/firefox/developer/) builds are required for development_
+  _Note: [Developer](https://www.mozilla.org/en-US/firefox/developer/) builds are now required for development_

 1. Open Firefox with the profile you intend to use, then go to ```about:config```, then set ```xpinstall.signatures.required``` to false
 (Make sure that you open the profile manually rather than open it through $ tools/run-ff.sh.
 Nothing is saved in profiles opened through jpm)